34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Pbo_Creation_Dependence_Includes.md

 -->

 # Initialization and #Include
-In <a href="./Texture_Swaps.md">Texture Swaps</a> we mentioned that when pulling from another mod you need to both initialize a class (sometimes called defining it), and also declare the mod it comes from as a dependacy for our .pbo.
+In [Texture Swaps](./Texture_Swaps.md) we mentioned that when pulling from another mod you need to both initialize a class (sometimes called defining it), and also declare the mod it comes from as a dependacy for our .pbo.
 This document will cover both how to do that and how #include works so that you know where to initialize a class.
 Note that this meaning of define is not the same as #define which is something else entirely.

 ## Mod Decleration
 The following code block is a complete example of how to define a mod.
 It starts with `class CfgPathces` and then has an internal class which is the mod's true name according to Arma.
 It is a good practice to name this the same as your folder structure so that other people can list your mod as a requirement without unpacking it.
 Many mods do not do this however so to find a mod's true name you need to unpack it and look in the .cpp file.